Overview

 Our Results

 Our research team is developing reports and insights for the fire community, decision-makers, philanthropists, and the broader public as an effort to improve careers, livelihoods, policies, and resource allocation in ways that enhance and expand fire resilience.
 A pillar of our process is accountability to our community partners.
-Collaborating is an ongoing and necessary effort to advance the knowledge created, and to uplift the visions and preferences of people most impacted by decisions made.
+Collaborating is an ongoing and necessary effort to advance the knowledge created, and to uplift the visions and needs of people most impacted by decisions made.
 Reference our project map and data table for our end of project products.

 Fire Resilience Futures: Workforces, Careers, and Livelihoods in the Western U.S. Project Map